The Man in the Net: Production

 The film was based on a 1956 novel by Hugh Wheeler, writing as Patrick Quentin (a pseudonym that Wheeler and three other authors also used in collaborative efforts).
 Film rights were bought the following year by the Mirisch Company, who had a deal with United Artists.
 Alan Ladd was signed to star in January 1958.
 Reginald Rose, who had just written Man of the West for the Mirisches, signed to write the screenplay.
 Michael Curtiz directed.

 Filming started 23 June.
 The film was mostly shot in Hollywood at the Goldwyn Studios with some location shooting at Raceland in Framingham, Massachusetts.
 Many of the outdoor scenes were shot in Thompson, Connecticut, on the town common where a set was built (gas station) and at the Ballard Farm.
 Also, the exterior of "The Chimney House", a location that figures prominently in the story is Roseland Cottage in Woodstock, Connecticut.

 The paintings done by Ladd's character were painted by Frank Stovall, as well as two of Carolyn Jones by Harold M. Kramer and others by Hilyard Brown.

 Reception

-When the film was released, Richard W. Neson, film critic for The New York Times, wrote "More interesting is the dialogue by Mr. Rose and his preoccupation with injustice.
+When the film was released, Richard W. Nason, film critic for The New York Times, wrote "More interesting is the dialogue by Mr. Rose and his preoccupation with injustice.
 The lines show a keen love for kids and an honest regard for the need to interject reality into a yarn that is tediously familiar once it settles down into its melodramatic formula.
 Miss Jones plays the wife with controlled fanaticism.
 Mr. Ladd, on the other hand, performs in his usual, cool style, which under the hectic circumstances mutes his personality to the point of unreality."